bcgov/design-research-guide/docs/planning-research/index.md

 - Specific access needs (for example, people who use assistive technology)
 - A specific level of digital skill (for example, users who have basic online skills)

-You will probably need to identify multiple target groups.
+> You will probably need to identify multiple target groups.

-## Gender Based Analysis+ in Research
+### Gender Based Analysis+ (GBA+) in Research

-[Gender Based Analysis+](https://cfc-swc.gc.ca/gba-acs/index-en.html) (GBA+) is an analytical process used to assess how diverse groups of women, men and non-binary people, along with other intersecting factors may experience policies, programs and services differently.
-Across all target groups, you should use a GBA+ to inform your recruitment so you can understand the research question from the viewpoints of a diversity of people.
+[GBA+](https://cfc-swc.gc.ca/gba-acs/index-en.html) is an analytical process used to assess how women, men and non-binary people, along with other intersecting factors may experience policies, programs and services differently.
+Across all target groups, you should use a GBA+ process to inform your recruitment so you can understand the research question from the viewpoints of a diversity of people.

 Always try to recruit a representative spread of